ethandhunt/Interpreter/README.md

 - $ Sets the memory under the pointer using integers or RAA values
 - \# Delays the program by integer or RAA value milliseconds
 - ?op:arg1:arg2 Conditional jump, jumps to arg2 if the memory under the pointer and arg1 evalute true under the op, operations are: = - Equivalent, Gt - >(Greater than), Lt - /<(Less than), Dv - Divisible
-- .
-Prints the memory currently under the pointer
+- .arg1 Prints the memory currently under the pointer unless arg1 is a value
 - %OperatorValue:Address Performs the operator to Address from Value
 - P Creates a refferable point equivalent to the instruction address